-4.3 Temporary WWTP Wastewater Discharge Conditions of Consent DIS 401
+5.3 Temporary WWTP Wastewater Discharge Conditions of Consent DIS 401

-Condition No. Condition

-General Operation

-50. The wastewater treatment process at the WWTP and physical discharge facilities must be designed, operated and maintained in general accordance with the approved plans and information referenced in Condition 1.

-51. The design of the WWTP must include provision for emergency storage to address the overflow risk related to operational failure, unless the Applicant can provide the Council with evidence of agreement having been reached with Watercare as to an alternative approach to manage the risk of overflows due to emergency shutdown.
-Such storage shall [have a volume of XXXm3 / be sufficient to accommodate X hours of operational failure].

-52. The annual daily average volume of treated wastewater discharged to land via the Land Contact Infiltration Device) must not exceed an average of 830m /day (as a 12-month rolling mean).

-Monitoring and Access

-53. WWTP Access

-The Council must be provided access to the WWTP at all reasonable times for the purposed carrying out monitoring procedures, inspections, surveys, investigations, tests, measures or take samples while adhering to the Consent Holder's health and safety policies.
+Condition No. Condition Commentary on Changes to Conditions General Operation 49-50.
+The wastewater treatment process at the WWTP and physical discharge facilities must be designed, operated and maintained and receiving environment monitoring, must be in general accordance with the information provided with the application approved plans and information referenced in Condition 1 .
+Condition has been amended in response to Auckland Council feedback 50.
+51. The annual daily average volume of treated wastewater discharged to land via the Land Contact Infiltration Device) must not exceed an average of 830m3/day (as a 12-month rolling mean).
+Monitoring and Access 51.
+52. WWTP Access The Council must be provided access to the WWTP at all reasonable times for the purpose of carrying out monitoring procedures, inspections, surveys, investigations, tests, measurements or take samples while adhering to the Consent Holder's health and safety policies.
+52. 53.
+Flow Meter Prior to the exercise of this consent, the Consent Holder shallmust install a flow meter to record the daily volume of wastewater discharged to the Land Contact Infiltration Device.
+Condition has been amended in response to Auckland Council feedback

-54. Flow Meter

-Prior to the exercise of this consent, the Consent Holder must install a flow meter to record the daily volume of wastewater discharged to the Land Contact Infiltration Device.

-55. Wastewater Discharge Record

-A record of the volume of wastewater discharged daily to the Land Contact Infiltration Device must be kept by the Consent Holder at all times.
-The Consent Holder must forward the record for the previous year to the Council upon request.

-Discharge Quality

-56. Subject to any updated parameters as detailed in Condition 71, as measured immediately prior to discharge to the Land Contact Infiltration Device, the treated wastewater from the wastewater treatment system shall comply with the following daily mass loading standards:

-Parameters 12-month median daily equivalent

-Total Nitrogen (kg/day) 0.864